The Good

 The Bad

-I made arrangements to pick up the brothers on Thursday night and drop of Hannah's rabbit at her place.
-Traffic was Atlanta, I have come to describe it that way.
-We left at 4:00 for what should have a been about a two-hour drive.
-Arrived just before 7:00, made it to Hannah's at 9:00 as it was turning dark and home around 10:30.
-I took a better look at Astro Man, as he was named, the next day and I am pleased.
+I made arrangements to pick up the brothers from the transporter and drop the one off at his new owner's place.
+I took a better look at Astro Man, as he was named, the next day, and I was pleased.
 Once he molts, I think his fur is going to be very nice.
 So, I have another one in quarantine!

-The other bad of this story is my husband had been teasing me how we could switch the rabbits...how would she know?
-"They are being shown.
+The other bad thing in this story is my husband had been teasing me about how we could switch the rabbits as hers won over the one we bought...how would she know?
+"They have been shown.
 They have been tattooed.
 So, just get that crazy out of your head!"
-Even so, he still refers to her rabbit as "our rabbit that we left at Hannah's."

 The Just Plain Crazy!